 Even this morning on the way to school we listened to a podcast from But Why?
 Answering the question, Are Unicorns Real?
 Not only were the girls both completely engrossed in the discussion, but they had their own opinions on what unicorns eat, where they live, and what they really look like!

 So when it comes to Santa… yep, they believe.
 Whole heartedly.
 Unquestionably.
 We even had a friend’s son try to explain to the girls exactly why Santa doesn’t and couldn’t exist.
 When we had some alone time after this visit, they shared this with me… uh oh…!
-But no, they were astounded that he could dream this up.
+But it’s ok, they were astounded that he could dream this up.
 “What is he thinking?”
-“Where does he think the letters and pictures go?”
+“Where does he think the letters go?”
 Phew!
 We are safe for another year!